cscchat/casinocoind-ws-client/README.md

 ## 2. Events

-The `rippled-ws-client` will emit the events below.
+The `casinocoind-ws-client` will emit the events below.
 You can subscribe to events this way:

 ```
 connection.on('ledger', function (ledger) {